Essential Junk Journal Supplies & Where To Find Them

 Here are the essentials you’ll need:

-• Awl – aka a “pokey tool” to enable you to poke holes in your pages and journal cover easily.
+• Awl: Aka a “pokey tool” to help you to poke holes in your pages and journal cover easily.

-• Needle – with experience, you’ll learn which needles work for you.
-Just don’t go for anything with a large eye as you don’t need large holes in your pages.
+• Needle: With experience, you’ll learn which needles work for you.
+Just don’t go for anything with a large eye as large holes in your pages can make your binding a bit loose.

-• Thread – I use this lightly waxed linen thread.
-You may find some threads in bookbinding kits are quite plasticy and thick; I tend to stay well clear of these threads now.
+• Thread: I use this lightly waxed linen thread.
+You may find some threads in bookbinding kits are quite plasticky and thick; I tend to stay well clear of those kinds of threads now.
 Some people use embroidery thread, but I’m not convinced it holds up as well as the waxed linen thread I like to use.

-You may also find bookbinding templates or a cradle helpful – especially once you start working on journals with more than one signature.
-You don’t need them, but they may save you a lot of time and stress in the long run.
+You don’t need to use a cradle, but it’ll save you a lot of time and stress in the long run.

-The easiest, quickest, neatest 5-hole pamphlet stitch I think I’ve ever done!
+The easiest, quickest, neatest 5-hole pamphlet stitch I think I’ve ever done (thanks to our bookbinding cradle!)

 Books & Greeting Cards

-In case it proves useful, here’s a list of the books I love using:
+Here’s a list of the books I personally love using:

 • Anything related to The Country Diary brand; specifically: